-- The Halloween franchise is an interesting case as kind of it downplayed it, then inverted it, and then played it straight.
-The series was initially intended to be an All Hallows' Eve-themed Anthology series with each film having a different story which is why Halloween III: Season of the Witch dropped the Michael Myers storyline of the first two films.
+- The Halloween franchise is an interesting case as it kind of downplayed it, then inverted it, and then played it straight.
+The series was initially intended to be an All Hallows' Eve-themed Anthology series with each film having a different story, which is why Halloween III: Season of the Witch dropped the Michael Myers storyline of the first two films.
 After H3 bombed, Michael Myers was brought back for the rest of the franchise starting with Halloween 4: The Return of Michael Myers.
 Then, much like the Superman example below, the inversion came with Halloween H20: Twenty Years Later and Halloween: Resurrection only canonizing the first two movies, but Resurrection flopped leading to a 2-part full Continuity Reboot by Rob Zombie.
-Then it was done one more time with Halloween 2018 being an alternate sequel to the original Halloween (1978) that disregards not only the Rob Zombie reboot and the sequel, but also all of the original film's other sequels.
+Then it was done one more time with Halloween (2018) being an alternate sequel to the original Halloween (1978) that disregards not only the Rob Zombie reboot and its sequel, but also all of the original film's other sequels.

 - The Mummy (2017) was supposed to begin the Dark Universe.
 It tanked, the Dark Universe was scrapped, and a year later, yet another cheap direct-to-DVD Scorpion King film was made, meaning the world of The Mummy Trilogy is still the current iteration of this particular Universal monster's world.